« back to list

 Students normally are charged the full-time tuition fee even when authorized to attend on reduced load (fewer than 12 credits).
 Exceptions to this requirement may be made in the case of medical or disability-related reductions.

 Students attending on an approved reduced load remain eligible for the same benefits and privileges as students enrolled full time.
 However, students allowed to attend on reduced load should follow up with the Financial Aid Office to determine whether their aid will be adversely affected.
 Also, RISD students are not eligible for RISD sponsored student health insurance if enrolling in less than 9 credits for a term.
 Reduced load students must check with non-RISD providers (such as personal health insurance and non-college-sponsored scholarships) as these and other services may be adversely affected by the reduction in semester hours.

-Outside entities are not bound by the college’s decision to grant a reduced course load/full-time status designation.
+Outside entities are not bound by the College’s decision to grant a reduced course load/full-time status designation.

-Additional Information for International Students (F-1 visas)
+Full-time Enrollment Requirement: Supplementary Paragraph for International Students (F-1 visas)

 International students are required by the Department of Homeland Security’s Federal visa regulations to enroll full-time and maintain full-time status.
 There are very limited circumstances in which a reduced load for medical or academic reasons may be granted.
 An international student who is granted reduced load for medical reasons may be granted such reduction for not more than 12 months, which may or may not be consecutive.
 A reduced load granted for allowable academic reasons may be granted for only one semester.
 In order to maintain their immigration status in the United States, an international student must visit the Office of International Student Services (OISS) prior to filing the request seeking a reduced load.